ivanp7/archipelago/README.md

-# Archipelago, a dynamic application framework
+# Archipelago

+A versatile, modular application configured by memory-mapped files and plugins that define its specific behavior.

 Split an application into separate reusable modules, each doing its singular purpose, and connected at runtime using configuration in shared memory.